usnish/py-blind/README.md

 Written for Python 2.7.8 on OSX 10.10.1

 Feel free to modify for your own use!
+Licensed under the MIT license.